 The regular meeting was held starting at 6:00 p.m.

-The meeting agenda, January minutes, and treasurer’s report were approved with no changes.
+The December 2022 meeting minutes and December agenda and treasurer’s report were approved with no changes.

 Superintendent Denney reported to the board members on the following: